solana-labs/solana/docs/src/implemented-proposals/rent.md

 title: Rent
 ---

-Accounts on Solana may have owner-controlled state \(`Account::data`\) that's separate from the account's balance \(`Account::lamports`\).
+Accounts on Safecoin may have owner-controlled state \(`Account::data`\) that's separate from the account's balance \(`Account::lamports`\).
 Since validators on the network need to maintain a working copy of this state in memory, the network charges a time-and-space based fee for this resource consumption, also known as Rent.

 ## Two-tiered rent regime